vmagnin/ForSudoku/README.md

  0 0 0 | 0 8 0 | 0 7 9
 ```

-If the input is considered a valid one, use then option `7` to query for a
+If the input is considered a valid one, you can then use that grid with the other options.
-solution, i.e. a completely filled grid.

-### Option 2, file based entry of a puzzle
+### 2) Read a grid from a text file

-The present form of the program only reliably supports the input of a partially
-filled grid if its own format depicted above.
+The present form of the program only reliably supports the input of a grid in the format depicted above.
 Folder `check` contains example
 files of a partially filled grid (`test_in_01.txt` and `test_in_02.txt`) as a
 reference, and a grid filled with the explicit place holder zeroes to start
 with (`template.txt`) for you.
 Then, paste the record into the root of this
-project; only the files which are listed by the program by selection of mode
+project (only the files which are listed by the program by selection of mode
-`2` can be read and processed.
+`2` can be read and processed).

-If the input is considered a valid one, use then option `7` to query for a
-solution, i.e. a completely filled grid.
-For comparison, folder `check`
-equally contains the corresponding solution of the test input (files
-`test_out_01.txt` and `test_out_02.txt`) in the program's format which match
-the topmost example in the English edition of Wikipedia.

-### Option 6, generation of a randomly filled grid
+### 6) Generation of a random full grid

-By this option, the program generates a random grid, filled and passing the
-same validity test which is used to check partially filled grids.
-Note,
-similar as either the manual input (option `1`), or the one from a permanent
-record (option `2`), this option equally overwrites the content of the
-program's memory.
+The program generates a random sudoku by brute force: in each cycle a digit is added and checked for validity.
+If the grid became invalid, the grid generation is started all over again, until a valid grid is obtained.
+But the process is very quick.

+The new grid replaces the previous grid stored in memory.

+### 7) Solve a puzzle grid.

+The puzzle in memory is solved by brute force.
+But the process is very quick.

+### 8) Create a sudoku puzzle with a unique solution

+If a full valid grid is not in memory, we will start from a new one.
+As the algorithm uses random numbers to remove digits in the grid, following validity rules, the final number of given digits is a priori unknown.
+The process will be generally quick and the obtained puzzle will be most of the time half-empty.

+### 9) Create a puzzle with a unique solution with n given digits

+You can ask the program any number of given digits in the [17, 81] range, but the computation will become longer below 33 as the algorithm is based on brute force: it launches the previous option until we obtain a puzzle with n given digits.

+### 10) Create a puzzle grid (unicity not guaranteed)

+You can obtain puzzles with still less given digits with this method, but without guaranty that the solution is unique.

 ## License